Choosing Aspect Ratio: A Guide to Everything You Need to Know

 The Academy Ratio, 1.33:1, and 4:3

 My biggest influence in this regard is, no doubt, Steven Spielberg and Douglas Slocombe’s work on The Last Crusade.
 The wider focal lengths in most of the scenes create this marvelous sense of depth—an almost 3D-like quality.
-Combine this with the wider aspect ratio of 2.35:1, and your subjects can travel deep into and all around the frame in a single shot.
+Combine this with the wider aspect ratio of 2.35:1 and your subjects can travel deep into and all around the frame in a single shot.
 (Definitely rewatch the Last Crusade clip earlier in the article.)

-The 2.35’s ability to seamlessly marry wide coverage of the action with strong dynamic angles is why I believe it’s been the go-to for action and epic films.
+The 2.35’s ability to seamlessly marry wide coverage of the action with strong dynamic angles is why I believe it’s the go-to for action and epic films.

 Achieving Different Aspect Ratios in Post

 Traditionally, filmmakers shoot 2.35 films with anamorphic lenses, which actually brings in more light horizontally captured on the full 35mm frame.
 Later, it gets condensed down to its proper proportions.
 This allows each frame to capture more information.
 However, if you’re simply shooting on a DSLR and don’t have access to anamorphic lenses, you can still achieve this framing.

 So, how do you change your aspect ratio?
 Do you shoot your footage a specific way?
 Or, are these decisions made in post-production?
 The complicated answer is yes—to both.
 It’s important to keep in mind how your video will be presented when shooting so you can record in these specific ways in some circumstances.
 Or, you set your composition and framing accordingly, allowing more headroom, less headroom, center framing, etc.